The holidays are just around the corner. Time to get baking!

 This famous German bread originated in the city of Dresden.
-Its unusual shape, with its characteristic indentation, was meant to represent the swaddled Christ Child.
+Its unusual shape -- characteristic indentation -- was meant to represent the swaddled Christ Child.

-Stollen is made from a very rich but not overly sweet dough that is studded with candied fruits and nuts and may include a ribbon of marzipan down the center.
-The finished loaf is brushed with clarified butter and rolled in confectioners’ sugar.
+Stollen is made from a very rich but not overly sweet dough, studded with candied fruits and nuts, and sometimes includes a ribbon of marzipan down the center.
+The finished loaf is brushed with clarified butter and rolled in confectioners' sugar.

-Although its beginnings are the subject of many charming legends, the one undisputed fact about Panettone is that it comes from Milan, Italy.
+Its beginnings may be the subject of many charming legends.
+But there's one undisputed fact about Panettone: it comes from Milan, Italy.
 It is traditionally a large loaf baked in a round, tall-sided pan.
 It can be served as a breakfast bread or a dessert.

 Scandinavian breads come in fragrant cardamom or saffron-scented braids and rolls.

 - Finnish Nissua

 - Swedish Tea Ring

 Try these Polish, Czech, and Hungarian yeast bread recipes.

 - Olga's Potica